 Resume Writing Details

-There is really easy way to know whether you have anything on your resume that you need to delete.
+There is a really easy way to know whether you have anything on your resume that you need to delete.
 Make sure everything you have on your resume is relevant for those who will be reading it.
-If there is anything else that doesn’t fit under that category you can be easily delete it.
+If there is anything else that doesn't fit under that category you can easily delete it.
 Keep in mind that it literally takes seconds to review one resume; now imagine there are hundreds of them to process.
 After you have refined your resume from unnecessary information we recommend checking the following points.

 3) Responsibilities.
 Many job seekers start their job descriptions from the words "responsible for...".
 It is good that you care enough to list your responsibilities, but this is not enough for an effective resume.
 Few HR managers care what you were responsible for, they are interested in what you have done with your responsibilities, or in other words what you accomplished.
 Results, not responsibilities matter the most.

 4) Wording.
 Be careful in what words you choose to convey your professionalism and qualifications to the hiring authorities.
 The thing is that using idioms or informal words is a bad idea as well as acronyms.
 Try to be conservative in choosing the words.
 Also, remember that hiring authorities every single day read hundreds of resumes filled with "hardworking", "empowered", and "committed" characteristics.